Azure/bicep-types-az/generated/network/microsoft.network/2018-04-01/types.md

 ### Properties
 * **family**: 'MeteredData' | 'UnlimitedData': The family of the SKU.
 Possible values are: 'UnlimitedData' and 'MeteredData'.
 * **name**: string: The name of the SKU.
-* **tier**: 'Basic' | 'Premium' | 'Standard': The tier of the SKU.
-Possible values are 'Standard', 'Premium' or 'Basic'.
+* **tier**: 'Premium' | 'Standard': The tier of the SKU.
+Possible values are 'Standard' and 'Premium'.

 ## ResourceTags
 ### Properties